 This book — first published in 1954 — is 250 short pages long (less pages in paper back).
 It was written for the enthusiast not yet old enough to own a driver's license.
 I discovered it about the time Ian Fleming's James Bond arrived in paper back.
 This book was the Catcher in the Rye for me.
 The setting is the little town of Bullet (no this book is not related to that movie but probably had something to do with Steve's name) on the other side of the mountains from Colorado Springs, where Hap Adams falls in love with a wrecked MGTC parked behind Frenchy's gas station.
 Frenchy is an ex-pat racing driver and mechanic in hiding from guess where.
 Hap pleads for work to buy it, pay for repairs and advice.
 In the process Frenchy teaches everything we hold as dear gospel about the soul of a sports car.
 Also a mysterious article in the Denver papers designates Bullet as the next venue for a road race for high rollers, and real drama ensues.
 Not the Italian Job, this is the Rockies with a simple cash prize, but just as much fun, an inspirational read, even for adults today.
-Remember the TC is the car that started both Phil Hill and Carol Shelby on their automotive careers.
+Remember the TC is the car that started both Phil Hill, Carol Shelby, John Fitch, and Bill Pollack on their automotive careers.
 If Hap Adams were to morph into Harry Potter for a new edition, vintage car clubs would not be dominated by the AARP crowd.

 SBN 10: 1-56849-731-8

 Red Wheels and White Sidewalls: Confessions of an Allard Racer